nzubeifechukwu/blog-api-ts/README.md

 A REST API designed to power a dual-frontend blogging platform: one frontend is for writing, editing and publishing posts, while the other is for reading and commenting on posts.

-Built with Node.js, Express, PostgreSQL, and Prisma ORM, this API uses JWT authentication to ensure security.
+Built with TypeScript, Node.js, Express, PostgreSQL, and Prisma ORM, this API uses JWT authentication to ensure security.

 **Live Deployment URL:** https://blog-api-lld2.onrender.com/